The best sourdough brioche (tangzhong method)

 Sourdough Brioche: Main Dough

-Brioche dough is a highly enriched dough that consists of lots of eggs and butter.
-It is more on the liquid side, so it is essential to knead this dough for a long time.
+Brioche dough is highly enriched and contains lots of eggs and butter.
+It is more liquid, so it is essential to knead it for a long time.
 Use cold milk and cold eggs to prevent the dough from overheating while kneading.
-If the dough still overheats, please stop kneading and place the dough in the fridge for 10-15 minutes to let it cool down before you continue kneading until the dough passes the window-pane test.
+If the dough still overheats, please stop kneading and place it in the fridge for 10-15 minutes to let it cool down before you continue kneading until the dough passes the window-pane test.

-To the left: Dough is underdeveloped.
-Tears easily, very sticky, not a cohesive, smooth dough.
+Image to the left: Dough is underdeveloped.
+Tears easily, very sticky, and not a cohesive, smooth dough.
 Needs more kneading.

 The Window Pane test is one of the best ways to tell if you have kneaded your dough long enough.
 Hold a corner of your dough with both hands and slowly stretch it out.
 If you can stretch the dough until it’s thin and nearly translucent (without tearing), it’s ready to go!
 If the dough tears quickly, it needs to be kneaded longer.